 As someone who has a degree in psychology and wrote a thesis on the prodromal signs of Alzheimer’s, some might think it’s odd for me to be at Prager Creative writing everything from radio spots to white papers.
 But my expertise in psychological research stems from my hunger to learn how people think.
 I see my work at Prager Creative as a direct extension of my need to explore how humans truly connect.
 I believe the best marketing and advertising campaigns come for a point of candor.
 You’d be surprised how quickly sincerity combined with a wink of humor builds trust with audiences.

 Does your background in psychology influence your copywriting?

 Yes, it does.
 Before creating any ad, I take a moment to think about the people who would come face-to-face with the piece in question.
-I see each campaign as an opportunity for brands to establish a relationship, however small, with their audiences.
+I see every campaign as an opportunity for brands to establish a more meaningful relationship with their audience.
 This allows me to write with a uniquely genuine voice that speaks to consumers on a more personal level.